Yracyy/Powerplan-Switcher-script/README.md

 A lightweight PowerShell utility that automatically switches your Windows power plan based on whether your laptop is plugged in or running on battery.

-## Why I built this

-Windows doesn't offer a native way to auto-switch power plans on AC/battery change (only per-app settings like NVIDIA/AMD Optimus profiles).
-I wanted my performance plan active only while plugged in, and a battery-friendly plan to kick in automatically the moment I unplug — so I built a small background watcher for it.

 ## How it works

 - `PowerPlanSwitcher.ps1` polls the system's battery status every few seconds using `Get-CimInstance`.